LeJin27/media-compiler/README.md

 - [ ] Edit of song titles and artists
 - [ ] More detailed information about songs in a context menu
 - [ ] More animations
+- [ ] Shuffle and random song
+- [ ] Possibly electron to convert to local app
+- [ ] Delete songs and thumbnails that do not exist in database